 You can find out more about how to volunteer at an animal shelter here!

 Shelters cost lots of money to operate, and most of them are nonprofits.
-They rely on donations from animal lovers so that they can take care of as many as possible.
+They rely on donations from animal lovers so that they can take care of as many animals as possible.

 By making a charitable contribution to a shelter, you're making sure that dogs get food, medical care, vaccinations, microchips, and everything they need to stay healthy and prepare for a life in a loving home.